ReciNet: Reciprocal Space-Aware Long-Range Modeling for Crystalline Property Prediction

 \subsection{Decoder Block}

-\paragraph{Single-property prediction.} After completing the iterative message-passing steps, node features are aggregated within each graph using mean pooling, which captures the overall structural information of the material.
-The resulting graph-level representation is then processed through fully connected layers to predict the target material property.
+After completing the iterative message-passing steps, node features are aggregated within each graph using mean pooling, which captures the overall structural information of the material.
+The resulting graph-level representation is then processed through fully connected layers to predict the material property.
+While our novel reciprocal space representation effectively captures long-range interactions and global periodicity, it still predicts properties individually \citep{schutt2017schnet, choudhary2021atomistic, yan2024complete}.
+To validate the representation ability of the ReciNet encoder, we also explore its application in a multi-task learning (MTL) setting.
+This variant, ReciNet-MT, couples the shared encoder with an efficient mixture-of-experts (MoE) decoder to predict multiple properties simultaneously, as shown in \Cref{fig:model_architecture}.
+More details can be found in \Cref{app:mtl_appendix}.

-\paragraph{Multi-property prediction.} When doing multi-property prediction, we employ an MTL decoder, consisting of MoE layers and task-specific heads (fully connected layers in our case).
-We assume that the aggregated node features from the final ReGNet block encapsulate both short-range and long-range information of materials, that can be shared among all property prediction tasks.
-However, different properties require customized features before individual task heads.
-Therefore, experts are expected to learn distinct features, while the routing network can determine the optimal expert combination.
-Unlike the post-processing of the predicted property values after decoders with physical laws \citep{ren2024physical}, this approach offers more flexibility.
-Meanwhile, similar properties could have a large expert selection overlap such that the knowledge can be shared among them.
-Notably, this expert-sharing mechanism facilitates positive transfer.